sayankae/Algorithm-Practise/README.md

 # Algorithm-Practise
-This section is for Algorithm only
+# This section is for Algorithm only
+-> Segmented Sieve